ssube/onnx-web/docs/user-guide.md

 ### Model and network types

-The [ONNX runtime](https://onnxruntime.ai/) is a library for accelerating neural networks and machine learning models, using [the ONNX file format](https://onnx.ai/) to share them across different platforms.
-ONNX web is a server to run hardware-accelerated inference using those models and a web client to provide the parameters and view the results.
+The [ONNX runtime](https://onnxruntime.ai/) is a library for accelerating neural networks and machine learning models, using [the ONNX file format](https://onnx.ai/) to share them across different platforms. onnx-web is a server to run hardware-accelerated inference using those models and a web client to provide the parameters and view the results.

-The models used by ONNX web are split up into four groups:
+The models used by onnx-web are split up into four groups:

 1. Diffusion
    1. general models like [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5)